The Power of Building Relationships in Education

 And the reason we do that is because if we made a list of 20 or 200, teachers wouldn't be able to remember that.
 I as a leader wouldn't be able to remember that.

-Now, risk behaviours get most of the attention.
+Now, risk behaviors get most of the attention.
 Those are the things like the school fighting, the kicking and the biting and you name it.
 All of those things where a person's trying to hurt oneself or hurt others.

 However, we as school leaders, we're more likely to encounter teachers who are either anxious or defensive.